-Tourism Grading Council of South Africa (TGCSA)
+Tourism Grading Council of South Africa

-The TGCSA's grading system is South Africa's only officially recognised system for the star grading of accommodation establishments.
+The TGCSA is South Africa's only officially recognised and globally credible quality assurance body for national tourism products.
+It uses a star grading system for the evaluation of the quality of accommodation establishments.